sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 ### Element Collections

-This feature correspondents to the JPA @ElementCollection.
+This feature correspondents to the JPA `@ElementCollection`.

-In addition to define collections (Set, List) as relationships to other entities, it is possible to specify collections of BasicTypes and simple types (String, ...).
+In addition to define [collections (Set, List)](#collections) as relationships to other entities, it is possible to specify collections of BasicTypes and simple types (String, ...).
 This elements will be stored in a separate collection table.
 This collection table is a kind of one-to-many relation (aggregation) with a join column that refers to the containing entity table.

 Example using a collection of Strings.